bfdes/bfdes.github.io/README.md

 Running `docker build .` builds a container image that wraps application code.

-TODO: GitHub Actions will also build an image for every code push to master.
+GitHub Actions will also build an image for every release and code push to master.